Starlink-Project/Satellite-vs-Cellular/Figure3/UDP/README.md

 # UDP Throughput Measurement

-This folder contains the dataset for UDP Downlink and uplink throughput measurement via Starlink and cellular networks conducted using **5GTracker**.
+This folder contains the dataset for UDP downlink and uplink throughput measurement via Starlink and cellular networks conducted using **5GTracker**.

 ## Folder Structure